-Here′s the Memo the Kremlin-Linked Lawyer Took to the Meeting With Donald Trump Jr.
+Here’s the Memo the Kremlin-Linked Lawyer Took to the Meeting With Donald Trump Jr.

 Trump’s critics have seized on the meeting as evidence that his lieutenants conspired with Russian operatives, but Veselnitskaya’s talking points provide scant mention of Clinton or her rivals.
 An English-language copy of the memo was provided to FP by News Front, a pro-Russian news organization based in Crimea, which has touted exclusive access to Veselnitskaya.

-In a phone interview with FP, Veselnitskaya confirmed that the document is an English-language translation she had prepared to take to the meeting.
+In a phone interview with FP, Veselnitskaya confirmed that the document was an English-language translation she had prepared to take to the meeting.
 “I prepared it not only for the meeting with Trump but for anyone I met in the United States” to discuss these issues, she said.

-Veselnitsksaya said when it became clear the meeting wasn’t what Trump Jr. expected, the document never changed hands.
+Veselnitskaya said when it became clear the meeting wasn’t what Trump Jr. expected, the document never changed hands.

-The memo’s existence was previously reported by CNN, which quoted a section of it.
+The memo’s existence was previously reported by CNN, which quoted from a section of it.
 FP is publishing it in full.

 A lawyer for Trump Jr. did not respond to questions from FP.

 Only one line of the memo refers to Clinton, and even that ties back to Veselnitskaya’s primary obsession, Browder.
-According to her talking points, Browder’s work in Russia was bankrolled by Ziff Brothers Investments, an American firm that she describes as having deep ties to Democrats.
+According to Veselnitskaya’s talking points, Browder’s work in Russia was bankrolled by Ziff Brothers Investments, an American firm that she describes as having deep ties to Democrats.
 “It cannot be ruled out that they also financed [the] Hillary Clinton campaign,” she writes in the document.

 Though the meeting was set up under the pretense of providing damaging information on Trump’s Democratic rival, the memo’s passing reference to Clinton appears to demonstrate just how limited Veselnitskaya’s interest was in Clinton.

-When contacted by FP, Michael Freitag, a spokesperson for Ziff Brothers Investments, declined to comment on the allegations in the memo.
+When contacted by FP, Michael Freitag, a spokesman for Ziff Brothers Investments, declined to comment on the allegations in the memo.

 Veselnitskaya’s memo describes her message to Trump campaign officials as firmly focused on attacking Browder, and advocating for the repeal of the Magnitsky Act, which sanctions Russian officials accused of humans rights violations.
 But Trump Jr.’s explanation of the meeting shifted once it was made public.

-After the gathering was revealed, according to the Washington Post, President Trump personally dictated a statement in his son’s name saying the meeting “primarily discussed a program about the adoption of Russian children” — an issue that Veselnitskaya’s talking points mentions only briefly.
+After the gathering was revealed, according to the Washington Post, President Trump personally dictated a statement in his son’s name, saying the meeting “primarily discussed a program about the adoption of Russian children” — an issue that Veselnitskaya’s talking points mention only briefly.
 (The adoption of Russian children by Americans was banned in response to the passage of the Magnitsky Act in 2012.)

-The statement allegedly dictated by the president has become a centerpiece of the probe into whether Trump and those around him attempted to obstruct the investigation of Russian meddling in the 2016 election.
+The statement allegedly dictated by the president has become a centerpiece of the probe into whether Trump and those around him attempted to obstruct the investigation of Russian meddling in the 2016 U.S. presidential election.

-According to Scott Balber, a lawyer for the Russian real estate mogul Aras Agalarov and his son Emin, who helped arrange the meeting, Veselnitskaya’s message became muddled as it was passed along.
+According to Scott Balber, a lawyer for the Russian real estate mogul Aras Agalarov and his son, Emin, who helped arrange the meeting, Veselnitskaya’s message became muddled as it was passed along.
 Veselnitskaya passed her talking points to Yuri Chaika, Russia’s prosecutor general, Balber said, but as that information passed to Goldstone through the Agalarovs, the message became that Veselnitskaya had information from the Russian government.

 And that was the message Goldstone emailed to Trump Jr. — that the material came from the Russian government.